 Binge Eating Disorder

 If you have binge eating disorder, you may experience episodes where you can’t stop eating even when you want to or have the urge to continue eating long after you are full.
-While weight gain is a common side effect of BED, people with this disorder are all sizes and shapes and may be normal weight, overweight or obese.
+While weight gain is a common side effect of binge eating disorder (BED), people with this disorder are all sizes and shapes and may be normal weight, overweight or obese.

 An estimated 3.5% of American women and 2% of American men have binge eating disorder.
 Binge eating disorder often begins after significant dieting or other triggering events, and commonly starts in late adolescence but can occur earlier or later in life.

 All of us occasionally overeat.
 However, if you’re living with binge eating disorder, you may find that you frequently feel out of control around certain trigger foods, or even any food at all.
-You may experience shame, guilt, or distress after a binge.
-Other symptoms of binge eating disorder include:
+You may experience shame, guilt, or distress after binge eating.
+Other binge eating disorder symptoms include:

 - Eating unusually large amounts of food in a short period of time

 - Hoarding or expressing extreme anxiety about being without a certain food

 - Eating alone or in secret, fear of eating in public or with others

 - Withdrawal from normal activities and secretiveness